 ICON NAME DESCRIPTION • Add Image Add one or more images to the Job List .
-Create New Mosaic Adds a mosaic to the Job List .
-First you'll be prompted to select the files that make up the mosaic, then you can set the output file name, location, and format, change the projection and edit details of the mosaic.
+Create New Mosaic Adds an empty mosaic to the Job List .
+You'll be prompted to identify the mosaic type (raster or LiDAR), output file and file type, and other details about the mosaic.
 Edit Metadata Edit the metadata of an image.
 For raster and LiDAR files, you can change the projection information stored in the metadata.
 For raster images, you can also include custom information in the image.
 Despeckle Remove speckling from MrSID and JPEG 2000 raster images.
-4 Image Crop Crop a raster image or LiDAR point cloud.
-Area of Interest Specify part of a raster image as an "Area of Interest," and change the compression ratio of that area to preserve more detail or blur that part of the image.
+4 Image Crop Crop a raster image. Щ. Area of Interest Specify part of a raster image as an "Area of Interest," and change the compression ratio of that area to preserve more detail or blur that part of the image.
 Color Balance Change the brightness, contrast, and gamma values for a raster image, or for individual bands in the image.
 Reproject Change the projection used by a raster image.
 You can select a standard coordinate reference system (CRS) or specify a custom well known text (WKT) string.